FAQ

 You can schedule an appointment by logging into Handshake, clicking "Career Center" in the upper right-hand corner and then "Appointments" on the next page.

 We have walk-in advising on Tuesdays.
-No appointment necessary, just drop by when it fits your schedule and we'll see you in turn.
+No appointment necessary, just drop by, first-come, first-served.

 Resumes and cover letters